Photo by Randy Muller

 again waned when the class ended.

 My first telescope as an adult was a 10.1" f/4.5 Coulter Odessey.
 I had a great time sitting on my driveway in Los Gatos, sweeping the sky, looking for any sign of anything at all.
 I used the Edmonds' Mag 6 Atlas, and had some fun... for about a year.
-Then I heard people taking about Fremont Peak.
+Then I heard people talking about Fremont Peak.
 I drove up, astonished at the road I had to take to get there.
 But I had a great time, and became a regular, even doing Fremont Peak Observatory Association public programs running the 30" Challenger telescope.

 Soon I moved up to a 14.5" f/5.6 Dob, loaned to me by a long time observing buddy, when he bought himself a 20" Obsession.
 I logged thousands of objects in that scope.
 I bought the 20" from my friend, owned it for 9 months, and found it too much work for the amount of gain over an 18".